foxfromworld/LeetCode-and-Algorithm/TheAlgorithmDesignManual_Solutions/5_Graph Traversal.md

 DFS: A: [B, D]; D: [E, G]; E: [C, F, G]; C: [F]; B: [C, E]; G: [I]; I: [J]; H: [F, G, J]

 Result: H A B D E G I J C F

+<h3>Traversal</h3>

+<h4>5-3.</h4>

+The tree contains nodes and leaves.
+Child nodes can only be accessed through the same parent.
+So the path is unique.

+<h4>5-4.</h4>

+In a breadth-first search on a undirected graph G, every edge is either a tree edge or a cross edge.
+For example, in 5-1 G1.
+You can see the edges between A, B and A, D are tree edges and the edge between B and D is a cross edge.
+These edges are interchangeable.

+<h4>5-5.</h4>

+No.

+Definition of the bipartite graph: https://en.wikipedia.org/wiki/Bipartite_graph

+<h4>5-6.</h4>

+(a) The node v is directly connected to all n nodes.

+(b) The node v is connected to a chain of linked n nodes.

+(c) The node v is connected to two chains which have the length of n/2

+<h4>5-7.</h4>

+<h4>5-8.</h4>